 BVLOS Wind Power Park inspection for Veidekke

+This project was conducted with UAV inspection partners Stellaire.
 Scandinavian contractor Veidekke completed construction work at the Øyfjellet Wind Power Park in mid-2023 and needed to deliver finished data for roads and turbine sites.
 The construction area comprised 65 kilometers of roads and 72 turbine sites in a mountainous area at around 700 meters.
-Field's role was to laser scan the construction area to deliver (SOSI format) files of road edges, ditches, cutoffs, and fill footings as line objects and 3D models.
+Field and Stellaire's role was to laser scan the construction area to deliver (SOSI format) files of road edges, ditches, cutoffs, and fill footings as line objects and 3D models.
 Accuracy requirements for the models were +/- 5 cm and a point density of a maximum of 5 cm between each point.